logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

 ### [digits:{length}](#rule-digits)

-The field under validation must be numeric and have the specified number of digit.
+The field under validation must be numeric and have the specified number of digits.

 - `length:` The number of digits.